 My Child Is Responsible, I Don’t Have to Worry

-If your child is unemployed for a prolonged period of time and the student loans become due, urge them to check out easy jobs that pay well in the interim time period to help them make payments and cover their daily expenses while their “dream job” or career of choice becomes available.
+If your child is unemployed for a prolonged period and the student loans become due, urge them to check out jobs that in the interim time period to help them make payments and cover their daily expenses while their “dream job” or career of choice becomes available.

 What About Other Children?